Est 1815 -

 ||James Roy |

-- Based on the James Roy who enlisted in the Royal Irish Constabulary in 1837 aged 22.
+- Birthdate based on the James Roy who enlisted in the Royal Irish Constabulary in 1837 aged 22.

-BUT the James Roy who married Catherine Thompson in 1850 was 22 as was his wife
+We assume that he is the same James Roy who married Catherine Thompson in 1850 - when his age was "full over 21".

 ||18 Dec 1850